maguec/RedisClusterAdmin/README.md

 ```
 ### Find all matching keys across a cluster

+*WARNING* Running this against production may have severe performance implications - be careful

 ```sh
 ./rcadmin -s localhost -p 30001  -v KEYS "MYKEY5*"
 # 127.0.0.1:30001